automat-berlin/afone/README.md

 ## Contact

-Afone is owned and maintained by [Automat Berlin GmbH](https://automat.berlin/).
+//afone is owned and maintained by [Automat Berlin GmbH](https://automat.berlin/).

 ## Acknowledgements